-- 9.2.4.1 Students on full-time undergraduate degree programmes can enroll in a minor; - 9.2.4.2 Students admitted to a full-time undergraduate degree programme in 2012/13 and thereafter can enroll in a second minor in addition to their first minor (if any); and - 9.2.4.3 Students who have fulfilled the course requirements of their minor(s) will have the minor(s) recorded on their transcript. - 9.2.5 Double Counting
+- 9.2.4.1 Students on full-time undergraduate degree programmes can enroll in a minor; - 9.2.4.2 Students admitted to a full-time undergraduate degree programme can enroll in a second minor in addition to their first minor (if any); and - 9.2.4.3 Students who have fulfilled the course requirements of their minor(s) will have the minor(s) recorded on their transcript.

+9.2.5 Double Counting

-Double counting of up to nine credit points for a five-year programme and six credit points for a four-year programme to fulfill no more than two requirements (e.g. for both the first and second majors) within a full-time undergraduate degree programme may be allowed for students admitted in 2012/13 and thereafter.
+Double counting of up to nine credit points for a five-year programme and six credit points for a four-year programme to fulfill no more than two domain requirements (e.g. for both the first and second majors) within a full-time undergraduate degree programme may be allowed.